BREAGE PARISH COUNCIL – Parish Councillor Vacancy

-You may have an issue about finding the time to undertake extra tasks; the council meets on the first Tuesday of each month for two or three hours.
+You may have an issue about finding the time to undertake extra tasks; the council meets on the first Tuesday of each month for two to three hours and sometimes longer.
 You may feel uncertain about the knowledge required to be a Councillor and may feel overawed by those who have done the job for, what may seem to you to be, a long time.
 The simple question is the key to what is going on and all good Councillors should use the key word – “Why?” on a regular basis.
 Why not come a meeting to observe?

-Should you be interested in this vacancy you must be sure you are eligible to stand and then formally make application to the Clerk giving some personal details: former work, interests, how long you’ve been in the Parish, why you wish to be a Councillor, etc. You are welcome to do this by e-mail.
-This should be done by Tuesday 4 February 2014.
+Should you be interested in this vacancy you must be sure you are eligible to stand and then formally make application to the Clerk giving some personal details: former work, interests, how long you’ve been in the Parish, why you wish to be a Councillor, etc. You are welcome to do this by E-mail.
+This should be done by Friday 14 August 2015.

 If you wish to contact the Clerk with questions about the vacancy please do so by Friday 7th August